sucharush/ODE-solvers/README.md

 - [Features](#features)
 - [Limitations](#limitations)

+## Disclaimer for latex
+The latex configuration is not entirely set for the Doxygen page, please use the preview on your editor or the preview from the Gitlab website to read the formulas easier.

 ## Project Overview
 This project provides an implementation of numerical solvers for solving ordinary differential equations (ODEs), i.e. $y^{'}(t)=f(t,y(t))$.
 The solvers currently support the following methods: